ObligatedUsername/rust-simple_web_browser/README.md

 - [ ] download a file in parallel (OPTIONAL)
 - [x] follow redirections
 - [x] show respective HTTP error messages
-- [ ] open a web page that is protected by HTTP Basic Authentication
+- [x] open a web page that is protected by HTTP Basic Authentication
 - [ ] can access a web page that is protected behind a login page

 ### Additional Features
 - [x] basic Terminal UI
 - [x] basic command system

+### Planned Additional Features
+- [ ] loading screen
+- [ ] a much more interactive TUI